iancze/iancze.github.io/content/courses/astro542/syllabus.md

 * Penn State Crisis Line 1-877-229-6400
 * Student Care and Advocacy: Email: StudentCare@psu.edu
 * Share a Concern: [Share a Concern Form](https://cm.maxient.com/reportingform.php?PennState&layout_id=14) Phone: 814-863-2020 (voicemail)

+## Code of Mutual Respect and Cooperation

+The Eberly College of Science (ECoS) [Code of Mutual Respect and Cooperation](https://science.psu.edu/climate-and-diversity/code-mutual-respect-and-cooperation) embodies the values that we hope faculty, staff, and students possess and will endorse to make ECoS a place where every individual feels respected and valued, as well as challenged and rewarded.
+Please review these principles, linked [here](https://science.psu.edu/climate-and-diversity/code-mutual-respect-and-cooperation).